basile-henry/infinisweep/README.md

 # HaskellSweeper
 HaskellSweeper is a clone of the famous [Minesweeper](https://en.wikipedia.org/wiki/Minesweeper_%28video_game%29) game written in Haskell.
-If features an infinite grid which means that a game could (in theory) go on forever.
+It features an infinite grid which means that a game could (in theory) go on forever.

 This game is played in a terminal using ncurses to render it.